- Programs & Services

 Are You Productive, or Just Busy?

-At the session, I presented research showing that success in most endeavors begins with creating the right habits so that you are consistently making progress toward your goals.
+At the session, CRLT Assitant Director Rachel Niemer presented research showing that success in most endeavors begins with creating the right habits so that you are consistently making progress toward your goals.
 For college faculty, one crucial habit to develop is regular writing.
 But knowing this fact does not always mean acting upon it.
-Developing a new habit requires creating the right environment for it to grow (a regular trigger, engaging in the desired behavior, and a "reward" or sense of accountability for completing the behavior), and much of the discussion at the conference session was about how to nurture the environment for regular writing.
+Developing a new habit requires creating the right environment for it to grow.
+For regular writing, the elements of such an enviroment include: a regular trigger, opportunities to engage in the desired behavior, and a "reward" or sense of accountability for completing the behavior.

 In addition to research on "quick starters," and their writing habits, the presentation highlighted